 Talent adding DNA solution to another tube with reduced serum medium.

 Talent combining the contents of both tubes, gently pipetting, and keeping it aside.

+Is now 2.4.2 moved step.
+“Shot of the prepared transfection mix with all the required reagents in the frame”

 Now, add the mixture dropwise to the plates [1] and incubate for 16 hours at 37 degrees Celsius [2].